Caesar-github/mpv/DOCS/man/mpv.rst

 Screenshots of the currently played file can be taken using the 'screenshot' input mode command, which is by default bound to the ``s`` key.
-Files named ``shotNNNN.jpg`` will be saved in the working directory, using the first available number - no files will be overwritten.
+Files named ``mpv-shotNNNN.jpg`` will be saved in the working directory, using the first available number - no files will be overwritten.
+In pseudo-GUI mode, the screenshot will be saved somewhere else.
+See `PSEUDO GUI MODE`_.

 A screenshot will usually contain the unscaled video contents at the end of the video filter chain and subtitles.
 By default, ``S`` takes screenshots without